Rocketgraphai/rocketgraph/README.md

     extra_hosts:
       - "host.docker.internal:host-gateway"
 ```
 Docker Desktop automatically provides the translation of "host.docker.internal" to the gateway IP of the default bridge network.
 These lines add the translation in Docker Engine.
-The desktop translates "localhost" to "host.docker.internal" to provide a shorter more commonly understood hostname.
+Mission Control translates "localhost" to "host.docker.internal" to provide a shorter more commonly understood hostname.

 #### xGT Installed from an RPM on the Mission Control Host

 The xGT server configuration variable `system.hostname` must be set appropriately when connecting Rocketgraph Mission Control to an RPM installed xGT.
-See [the xGT configuration documentation](https://docs.trovares.com/sysadmin_guide/configuration.html) for more details.
+See [the xGT configuration documentation](https://docs.rocketgraph.com/sysadmin_guide/configuration.html) for more details.
 One option is to set "system.hostname" to the host's external IP.
 If access on 127.0.0.1 is desired in addition to access via the host's external IP, set "system.hostname" to "0.0.0.0".

 To setup access via 127.0.0.1 but no external access, the setup is slightly more complicated.
 If using Docker Desktop to run Rocketgraph Mission Control, use the default value of "localhost" for "system.hostname".
 If using Docker Engine to run Rocketgraph Mission Control, "system.hostname" must be set to the gateway IP of Docker's default bridge network.
 The gateway IP is almost always "172.17.0.1".
 To verify the gateway IP, do
 ```bash